Dr. Sebastian Langdell

 Bio

-His work has appeared in New Medieval Literatures, Medium Aevum, Augustinian Studies, The Oxford History of Poetry in English, Thomas Hoccleve: New Approaches, SMART, Notes & Queries, and the Routledge Companion to Medieval English Literature.
-He has published two books in the Exeter Medieval Texts and Studies Series (Liverpool University Press): Thomas Hoccleve: Religious Reform, Transnational Poetics, and the Invention of Chaucer (2018; paperback 2020), and Thomas Hoccleve’s Collected Shorter Poems: A Critical Edition of the Huntington Holographs (2023; supported by fellowships from the Huntington Library and the National Endowment for the Humanities).
+His medieval scholarship has appeared in New Medieval Literatures, Medium Aevum, Augustinian Studies, The Oxford History of Poetry in English, Thomas Hoccleve: New Approaches, SMART (Studies in Medieval and Renaissance Teaching), Notes & Queries, and the Routledge Companion to Medieval English Literature.
+He has published two books in the Exeter Medieval Texts and Studies Series at Liverpool University Press: Thomas Hoccleve: Religious Reform, Transnational Poetics, and the Invention of Chaucer (2018; paperback 2020), and Thomas Hoccleve’s Collected Shorter Poems: A Critical Edition of the Huntington Holographs (2023; paperback 2025).
+The latter book was supported by fellowships from the Huntington Library and the National Endowment for the Humanities.